Tea Party movement: IRS controversy

 In May 2013, the Associated Press and The New York Times reported that the Internal Revenue Service (IRS) flagged Tea Party groups and other conservative groups for review of their applications for tax-exempt status during the 2012 election.
 This led to both political and public condemnation of the agency, and triggered multiple investigations.

 Some groups were asked for donor lists, which is usually a violation of IRS policy.
 Groups were also asked for details about family members and about their postings on social networking sites.
 Lois Lerner, head of the IRS division that oversees tax-exempt groups, apologized on behalf of the IRS and stated, "That was wrong.
 That was absolutely incorrect, it was insensitive and it was inappropriate."
 Testifying before Congress in March 2012, IRS Commissioner Douglas Shulman denied that the groups were being targeted based on their political views.

 Senator Orrin Hatch of Utah, the ranking Republican on the Senate Finance Committee, rejected the apology as insufficient, demanding "ironclad guarantees from the I.R.S. that it will adopt significant protocols to ensure this kind of harassment of groups that have a constitutional right to express their own views never happens again."

-The resulting Senate subcommittee report ultimately found there had been "no bias", though Republican committee members filed a dissenting report.
-According to the Treasury Inspector General for Tax Administration, 18% of the conservative groups that had Tea Party or other related terms in their names flagged for extra scrutiny by the IRS had no evidence of political activity.
+The resulting Senate subcommittee report ultimately found there had been "no bias", though Republican committeemembers filed a dissenting report.
+According to the Treasury inspector general for tax administration, 18% of the conservative groups that had Tea Party or other related terms in their names flagged for extra scrutiny by the IRS had no evidence of political activity.
 Michael Hiltzik, writing in the Los Angeles Times, stated that evidence put forth in the House report indicated the IRS had been struggling to apply complicated new rules to nonprofits that may have been involved in political activity, and had also flagged liberal-sounding groups.
 Of all the groups flagged, the only one to lose tax exempt status was a group that trains Democratic women to run for office.

 After a two-year investigation, the Justice Department announced in October 2015 that "We found no evidence that any IRS official acted based on political, discriminatory, corrupt, or other inappropriate motives that would support a criminal prosecution."

-On October 25, 2017, the Trump Administration settled with a Consent Order for the case Linchpins of Liberty v.
+On October 25, 2017, the Trump administration settled with a Consent Order for the case Linchpins of Liberty v.
 United States; the IRS consented to express "its sincere apology" for singling out the plaintiff for aggressive scrutiny, stating, "The IRS admits that its treatment of Plaintiffs during the tax-exempt determinations process, including screening their applications based on their names or policy positions, subjecting those applications to heightened scrutiny and inordinate delays, and demanding of some Plaintiffs' information that TIGTA determined was unnecessary to the agency's determination of their tax-exempt status, was wrong.
 For such treatment, the IRS expresses its sincere apology."
-That same month, the Treasury Department's inspector general reported that the I.R.S. had also targeted liberal groups, flagging organization names with terms that included "Progressive" and "Occupy."
+That same month, the Treasury Department's inspector general reported that the I.R.S. had also targeted liberal groups, flagging organization names with terms that included "Progressive" and "Occupy".